chronicleprotocol/oracle-suite/cmd/lair/README.md

 To install it, you'll first need Go installed on your machine.
 Then you can use standard Go
 command: `go get -u github.com/chronicleprotocol/oracle-suite/cmd/lair`.

-Alternatively, you can build Gofer using `Makefile` directly from the repository.
-This approach is recommended if you wish to work on Gofer source.
+Alternatively, you can build Lair using `Makefile` directly from the repository.
+This approach is recommended if you wish to work on Lair source.

 ```bash
 git clone https://github.com/chronicleprotocol/oracle-suite.git